EliasMumo/series-intro-to-github-flow-EliasMumo/README.md

 - [Read the GitHub Getting Started docs](https://docs.github.com/en/get-started).
 - To find projects to contribute to, check out [GitHub Explore](https://github.com/explore).

+- HERE ARE SOME OF THE COMMANDS I USER IN THIS ASSIGNMENT
+- git clone <repository_url>
+cd <repository_name>
+ls  # List files in the repository git log  # View commit history git clone <your_forked_repository_url>
+git checkout -b feature-update  # Create and switch to a new branch git checkout <branch_name>  # Switch to an existing branch nano <filename>  # Open a file in the nano text editor git add .  # Stage all changes git commit -m "Your commit message"  # Commit changes git checkout main  # Switch to the main branch git merge feature-update  # Merge feature-update branch into main nano <filename>  # Edit the file to create conflicts git add .  # Stage the conflicted file git commit -m "Made conflicting changes" git push origin main  # Push changes to your forked repository git checkout -b resolve-conflict  # Create a new branch to resolve conflicts nano <filename>  # Manually edit the file to resolve conflicts git add .  # Stage the resolved file git commit -m "Resolved conflict" git checkout main  # Switch to the main branch git merge resolve-conflict  # Merge resolve-conflict branch into main git push origin main  # Push changes to your forked repository

+NB if you scroll above you can also see some of the thinhs i did which include : You learned about GitHub, repositories, branches, commits, and pull requests.
+- You created a branch, a commit, and a pull request.
+- You merged a pull request.
+- You made your first contribution! :tada:

 <footer>

 <!--